bakpakin/tiny-ecs/README.md

 end
 ```

+## Demo ##
+Check out the [demo](https://github.com/bakpakin/tiny-ecs/tree/demo-commandokibbles), a game
+originally written for Ludum Dare 32 with the theme 'An Unconventioanl Weapon'.
+The demo uses
+[LOVE](https://love2d.org/), an amazing game framework for lua.

 ## Testing ##
 Tiny-ecs uses [busted](http://olivinelabs.com/busted/) for testing.
 Install and run
 `busted` from the command line to test.